-The explicit commitment of the financial sector to the Climate Agreement has to materialize in the coming years.
-Some state-owned entities and municipalities have already developed their own climate related criteria and divestment goals, which can grow into a nation-wide strategy.
+The explicit commitment of the financial sector to the Paris Agreement has to materialize in the coming years.
+Some state-owned entities and municipalities have already developed their own climate-related criteria and divestment goals, which can grow into a nation-wide strategy.
 The further development of sustainable public procurement will help the Netherlands to make sure that public spending drives the Dutch Paris commitments.